 In the Hanasaari B power plant, the monthly emission limit for particulates was exceeded once during 2018.
 The exceedance did not cause any harm to the environment or human health.
 Emissions in other power plants were below the emission limits.
 We always report any exceedances to the authorities.

 We are constantly developing our operations in order to reach the tightening emission limit values.
 In 2018, we introduced low-sulphur fuel oil at the Jakomäki heating plant, which will reduce the plant’s emissions.

 We monitor the emissions of our power plants according to the monitoring plans approved by the authorities.
 An independent accredited tester ensures the quality of our measurements each year.

-In 2016, a total of 160 GWh of waste heat and cooling energy from power plants and cooling centres was released into the sea.
-This is 1.3 per cent of the used fuel energy.
-The annual load has varied between 145 and 2,200 GWh since 2000.
+In 2018, a total of 126 gigawatt-hours of excess heat and cooling energy from power plants and cooling centres was released into the sea.
+This is 1.0 per cent of the used fuel energy (120 gigawatt-hours or 1.0 per cent in 2017).
+Since year 2000, the annual load has varied between 120 and 2,200 gigawatt-hours.

 The principal impacts of our energy production on watercourses are the result of conducting cooling water, i.e. warmed-up sea water, to the sea.
 When studying the impacts of power plants on watercourses, no eutrophication impacts have been detected.
 Eutrophication in the Helsinki sea areas is caused by other loading, basically by waste waters from households and by scattered loading.